sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ---

 ### Configure SRM Toolchain installation
+Delfin produces metrics which can be consumed by any of the exporters that are supported.
+Currently Delfin supports the Prometheus and Kafka exporters.
+The SRM Toolchain is required to view the metrics and visualization in the SODA Dashboard.\
 Installing the SRM toolchain will install Prometheus, AlertManager and Grafana versions as per the configuration below and can be changed.

 ```
+install_srm_toolchain: true

 prometheus_image_tag: v2.23.0
 prometheus_port: 9090